 Here is your guide to the island of Zakynthos.
 We’ve covered all the things to do on Zakynthos Island, Greece – as well as what to eat and where to stay.

-Zakynthos is an exotic island that belongs to the Ionian cluster of Greek islands not far from the island of Corfu.
-The island, which is also known by the name of Zante, is a popular summer destination in Europe, receiving thousands of visitors from late May well into September.
+Zakynthos is an exotic island belonging to the Ionian cluster of Greek islands not far from Corfu.
+The island, also known as Zante, is a popular summer destination in Europe, receiving thousands of visitors from late May well into September.

-The island features fantastic entertainment, great hotels, tasty food, and a unique coastline, all ingredients that often place Zakynthos among the top ten Greek Islands you should definitely see at least once in your life.
+The island features fantastic entertainment, great hotels, tasty food, and a unique coastline, all ingredients that often place Zakynthos among the top ten Greek Islands you should see at least once.
 This travel guide to Zakynthos can be your perfect companion to plan the most unforgettable summer holiday, so get ready and read on!

 How To Get To Zakynthos